Deepti1206/Banking_Transaction_Management_RDBMS_SQL/README.md

 ## Entity Relationship Diagram

 The provided business rules offer insights into the company's operations and provide an understanding of data recording processes.
-Notably, they reveal various relationships between entities, like the multiple transactions associated with each credit account.
+Notably, they reveal various relationships between entities, for instance, the multiple transactions associated with each credit account.
 This implies a one-to-many relationship between "Credit Account" and "Transaction," forming the basis for an Entity-Relationship (ER) diagram.
 These relationships are nuanced, with the use of verbs and pronouns carrying specific meanings.
 To illustrate these concepts, we'll create an ER diagram.
 For example, considering the rules, we envision a "Customer" table with attributes like customer name, card details, and demographics, necessitating a unique "Customer ID."
 This approach helps us conceptualize how data might be structured in tables to represent the business processes effectively.
 The Entities and its attributes is illustrated below:

 <p align="center">
   <img src="https://github.com/Deepti1206/Banking_Transaction_Management_RDBMS_SQL/blob/main/Images/tables_attributes.png" width="600" height="200" />